How To Rock Your Clinical Rotations and End of Your Rotation Exams

 They say “yes” to performing procedures and never, ever respond with “It’s okay, I’ve already completed enough of that procedure.”

 Now that you’re hopefully feeling more confident about the rotation itself, let’s get you feeling better about your rotation exams.
-My program utilized the Physician Assistant Education Association (PAEA) End of Rotation Exams™ (EORs).
+My program used the Physician Assistant Education Association (PAEA) End of Rotation Exams™ (EORs).
 I personally found these exams tough.
 I went from averaging high 80s to 90s on my program’s exams to averaging low to mid-80s.
-However, I did find they prepared me well for the Physician Assistant National Certification Examination (PANCE).
+However, I did find they prepared me well for the PANCE.

 I left the space under the disease name blank, so while reviewing the study guide I could handwrite any pertinent pearls.
 I began studying with the topic that was covered in greatest percentage on the exam and worked my way down to the smallest percentage.
 It’s important to pay attention to the topic lists and blueprints because the topics and contents change with each clinical rotation.
 For example, on the pediatric exam, dermatology and EONT make up 30% of the exam, while these topics are not even on the internal medicine exam.
 By typing your study guides, you can save time by copying and pasting if the topics are repeated in future EOR™ exams.
 You will also have clean, concise study guides to use when you are studying for the PANCE.